 - The visa applicant's birth certificate plus one (1) photocopy of all pages and an English translation and one (1) photocopy of the translation;

 - One (1) color photograph of the petitioner plus four (4) color photographs of the visa applicant, taken within 30 days of the date of this petition.
 The photos must be 5cm x 5cm glossy, un-retouched, not mounted and on a white background.

 - A police clearance certificate from the countries in which the visa applicant lived for more than one year after the age of 16.
-Please note this is not needed for the UAE but no police certificate is needed for Iran.
+Please note this is needed for the UAE but no police certificate is needed for Iran.

 - A medical examination from one of the U.S. Embassy-approved panel physicians.
 Please refer to the Medical Examination Webpage on this site for further information;

 - Proof of the petitioner's financial support for the visa applicant and the petitioner's domicile in the United States, including Form I-864, Affidavit of Support, U.S. Federal Tax Returns for the three (3) most recent years, and proof of employment;